-And this is the problem because the room is not big enough to do that.
-Unless we knock the walls down, we can’t put them together like the instructions suggest.
+And this is the problem, because the room is not big enough to do that.
+Unless we knock the walls down, we can’t put them together like the instructions say.

-We stand and stare at the flatpack, unsure quite how to proceed.
-And then I have an idea – to be forceful – and the back slots into place.
+We stand and stare at the flatpack, unsure how to proceed.
+And then I have an idea – to use more force.
+The back now slots into place.
 We lift the bookcase to its feet and manoeuvre it into position.

 ‘It looks perfect,’ I say.
 But there is no time for admiring our work.
 Chris is already starting on bookcase number two.

 We put bookcase two together in record time.